Education Law of 1912

-The Education Law of 1912 (Luxembourgish: Schoulgesetz) was passed on 25 June 1912 by the Chamber of Deputies of Luxembourg.
-The law concerned primary school education in the country and introduced the following changes:
+The Education Law of 1912 (Luxembourgish: Schoulgesetz), also called the "loi Braun", was passed on 25 June 1912 by the Chamber of Deputies of Luxembourg.
+The law concerned primary school education in the country and was intended to modernise education, introducing several new subjects and heavily reducing the role of the Church in education.

+Contents

+The law introduced the following changes: